 Toasting to good health?
 Consider putting down your glass...

 Alcohol consumption has been convincingly linked to an increased risk of several types of cancer, including breast, liver, lung, esophageal, colorectal, pancreatic, prostate, and head and neck cancers.
 It also may increase stomach cancer risk[1].
 When the body metabolizes alcohol, it produces acetaldehyde, a mutagen[2] that can damage DNA and proteins.
 Free radicals produced during alcohol metabolism can do further damage to cells.
 Alcohol can also influence hormone levels and impair nutrient absorption.
+A January 2025 report from the surgeon general named it as a leading preventable cause of cancer, noting that it contributes directly to at least 20,000 cancer deaths in the United States each year.[3]

 While recent studies indicate that any alcohol consumption increases your overall risk of cancer, the relationship between alcohol and cancer risk is dose-responsive[4].
 This means that the more alcohol consumed, the higher the risk.
 The risk increase is sharp between moderate drinking (defined as 2 or fewer drinks daily for men, 1 or fewer for women[5]), and heavy drinking (defined as 15 or more weekly drinks for men, or 8 or more for women).